fastify/fastify/docs/Reply.md

 If you want to know more please review [Routes#async-await](Routes.md#async-await).

-<a name="send-reply-typed"></a>
+<a name="send-with-status"></a>
 ### .sendWithStatus(code, data)

-As the name suggests, `.sendWithStatus()` is a function that sends a reply to the user along with a status code.
-When used in combination
-Typescript this method performs type validation of the response.
+Sends a reply with a specific status code.
+When used in combination with Typescript this method can perform type checking of the response.

 <a name="then"></a>
 ### .then(fulfilled, rejected)